Working out and eating healthy food, does not mean growth of muscle mass or loss of excess body fat.

 Honey is healthy.
 Fruits, rice, oats as well.
 But still the fact is that these contain carbohydrates which in the body converts to sugars.
 Elevated blood sugar hinders the growth hormone and keeps insulin high = blunting muscle growth and halting the process of burning excess body fat.
 Or, depending on the amounts = causes weight gain.

-Various nutrition “trends” and health tips very often resemble dogmas.
-“It’s healthy”, “it is useful for the organism”… Why dogma?
-Because it is blindly preached and accepted as such.
+Various nutrition “trends” and health tips are very often preached and accepted just like dogmas.
+“It’s healthy”, “it is useful for the organism”…

 Why is it healthy?
 Because it contains vitamin C?
 Healthy for the bones because of the calcium content?